 Form an LLC in Delaware and enjoy the benefits of doing business in the US’ most business-friendly state.

 Why is the Delaware Limited Liability Company the best LLC on the planet?
 It’s a question we get asked a lot.
 In a state best known for its business entities, the Delaware LLC sometimes gets overlooked, as its older, more distinguished sibling, the corporation, receives a lot of the attention.
 We think that’s mostly because Delaware didn’t allow the formation of LLCs until 1991 when it passed its first Limited Liability Company Act.
 Since that time, however, the Delaware LLC has offered the same asset protections and tax advantages that a corporation offers.
-Often the LLC is the simpler, more flexible choice for small businesses.
+Often the LLC is the simpler, more private, more flexible choice for small businesses.
 Below, you’ll find a list of the advantages that make the Delaware LLC one of the world’s best business entities:

 Delaware LLC Advantages

 Of all the LLCs in the known universe, the Delaware LLC is by far the simplest to form.
 The Delaware Division of Corporations requires only a minimal amount of information in an LLC’s formation documents (called the Certificate of Formation).
 This small amount of required information not only makes it easy to start an LLC in Delaware, but it also helps to keep your identity and personal information secure.
 Since much of your personal information isn’t required to form an LLC in Delaware, your information won’t be published on public documents.
 When you hire us as your registered agent, our Delaware business address is the only easily available piece of contact information on your formation document.
 Our service is designed to provide as much personal privacy protection as permitted by law.
 And, LLCs in Delaware don’t file annual reports, so even after your Delaware LLC is formed, your information will remain secure.